glarocca/OKRs/pyVOs_CPUs_Accounting/README.md

 [noVOCPUs] VOs with *no* accounting records (3) [VOCPUs]   VOs with *accounting* records (47)
 ```
+The VO statistics are updated in the Google worksheet `Accounting Cloud CPU/h`

 ## Calculate the HTC CPU/h consumed in the specific period